 The film’s dares provide some of its strongest sequences, creating gripping surges in tension.
 The film fails to sustain this atmosphere enough, however, meaning that at its climax, it doesn’t reach the height it clearly strives for.
 Similarly, the final act is too rushed, reducing its pay off, and also enters the realm of the ludicrous, taking away from the benefits the realism had provided earlier, and leaving it on a bit of a washed-out note.

-The use of phone-footage in the film helps to relate the events on the cinema screen to those that we see on our phone screens and helps to heighten the tension.
-The film’s visuals also help to add to its energy, with neon colours and interesting changes in lighting help to invigorate each scene.
+The use of phone footage in the film helps to relate the events on the cinema screen to those that we see on our phone screens and helps to heighten the tension.
+The film’s visuals also help to add to its energy, with neon colours and interesting changes in lighting helping to invigorate each scene.

 The film doesn’t delve very deep and trips up in various aspects meaning that its not exactly memorable.
 However, its premise is interesting and its leads likeable enough that is can still make for an entertaining watch, even if possibly only to the social-media generation.